Nisenan language

 Nisenan (or alternatively, Neeshenam, Nishinam, Pujuni, or Wapumni) is a nearly extinct Maiduan language spoken by the Nisenan people of central California in the foothills of the Sierras, in the whole of the American, Bear and Yuba river drainages.

 Ethnologue states that there is only one speaker left.
 However, it is believed that there are a few other speakers left, although the number is not known.
-Most speakers also speak one or more of the different dialects.
+Most speakers also speak one or more of the four different dialects.

 There has recently been a small effort at language revival.
 Most notably the release of the "Nisenan Workbook" (three volumes so far) put out by Alan Wallace, which can be found at the California State Indian Museum in Sacramento and the Maidu Interpretive Center in Roseville.

 As the Nisenan (like many of the Natives of central California) were not a unified nation but a collection of independent tribes which are grouped together primarily on linguistic similarity, there were many dialects to varying degrees of variation.
 This has led to some degree of inconsistency in the available linguistic data, primarily in regard to the phonemes.